RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 Despite their conceptual appeal, multiverse and specification-curve analyses are computationally demanding.
 Among the many degrees of freedom available to researchers, covariate selection alone can result in an exponential number of model specifications.
-For example, a dataset with ten candidate covariates produces $2^{10} = 1,024$ possible models; twenty covariates yield over a million.
+For example, a dataset with ten candidate control variables produces $2^{10} = 1,024$ possible models; twenty control variables yield over a million.
 Historically, researchers have tackled this complexity using bespoke computational routines to estimate and summarise the results of thousands \citep{leamer1983let}, millions \citep{sala1997just}, billions \citep{munoz2018we}, or even trillions \citep{hanck2016just} of regression models.
 The expansion of empirical research has brought increased attention to the role of `researcher degrees of freedom' -- the wide range of defensible yet subjective decisions made during data collection, model specification and result reporting \citep{gelman2014statistical}.
 All of which undermine the validity of empirical findings and contribute to broader issues such as the replication crisis.
 These problems are pervasive across almost all quantitative academic disciplines, spanning and especially psychology \citep{simmons2011false}, the social sciences \citep{huntington2021influence}, and medical research \citep{ioannidis2005most}.
-However, custom implementations are often inefficiently done, and are often not sufficiently feature-rich, despite the ever increasing computational power available to researchers in the limit of human progress \citep{yan2025unknowable, sutton2019bitter}.
-To overcome these limitations, we introduce \texttt{RobustiPy}, which streamlines model selection, averaging, and out-of-sample validation and feature contribution while performing statistical inference testing and evaluating fit across the entire space of feasible specifications.
+However, custom implementations are often inefficient and insufficiently feature-rich, despite the ever increasing computational power available to researchers in the limit of human progress \citep{yan2025unknowable, sutton2019bitter}.
+To overcome these limitations, we introduce \texttt{RobustiPy}, which streamlines model selection, averaging, and out-of-sample validation and feature contribution while performing statistical inference testing and evaluating fit across the entire space of defensible models.
 By offering a standardised, efficient, and unit-tested solution, \texttt{RobustiPy} enhances computational reproducibility and mitigates the risks associated with costly and limited ad-hoc implementations of multiverse and specification curve analysis.